 - Keep your back straight and let your arms hang perpendicular to the floor.

-- Lift the dumbbells to your sides, keeping the elbows close to the body while squeezing your shoulder blades and back muscles at the top of the movement.
+- Lift the dumbbells to your sides, keeping your elbows close to your body while squeezing your shoulder blades and back muscles at the top of the movement.

 - Slowly lower the weight back down to the starting position.

 5. Side Plank With Leg Lift

 - Lie on your side, positioning yourself on your bottom elbow and the side of your foot.

 - Lift your hips in the air, forming a straight line from ankles to shoulders, and brace your core.